- Explore

 Globe Theatre

-5 29 reviews 5 29 reviews Tickets from £7.00Prepare to have your world turned upside down as Shakespeare’s dizzying tragicomedy, Twelfth Night, or What You Will, sweeps into the Globe Theatre in an intoxicating whirlwind this summer.
+5 29 reviews 5 29 reviews Tickets from £7.00Prepare to have your world turned upside down as Shakespeare’s dizzying tragicomedy, Twelfth Night, or What You Will, sweeps into the Globe Theatre in an intoxicating whirlwind this summer for a limited season.

 - Opens: Friday, 8 August 2025